Stefano Miceli: Biography

-Miceli is also the Director at the International Summer Piano Camp of Italy "Brindisi Camp" in Brindisi, Italy.
+Stefano Miceli is also the founder and Director at the International Summer Piano Camp of Italy "Brindisi Camp" in Brindisi, Italy.

 Miceli is the recipient of the Union League of New York's 2016 And 2019 Abraham Lincoln Medal (NYC), the Italian Academy's 2012 "Bravo!
 Award" (NYC), and the Silver Medal from the President of the Republic of Italy (2008, Rome, Italy) for his performances in Italy and for his dedication to education.
 In December 2018 Miceli was given the "2018 Award of Excellence in Performing Arts" by the American Society of Friends of Teatro Alla Scala.

-In 2015 Miceli has accompanied the President of Italy, Sergio Mattarella, to Vietnam And has conducted the Saigon Opera House Philharmonic triumphantly to mark the official opening of The cultural cooperation program between Italy and Vietnam.
+In 2015 Miceli has accompanied the President of Italy, Sergio Mattarella, to Vietnam and has conducted the Saigon Opera House Philharmonic triumphantly to mark the official opening of The cultural cooperation program between Italy and Vietnam.

-Miceli is an advisory board member at the Phoenicia Festival of the Voice, New York and founder and director of the Greenwich Piano Institute in Greenwich in United States.
+Stefano Miceli is an advisory board member at the Phoenicia Festival of the Voice, New York and founder and director of the Greenwich Piano Institute in Greenwich in United States.

-Since 2011 Miceli has been a Steinway Artist (Hamburg Department).
+Since 2011 Stefano Miceli has been a Steinway Artist (Hamburg Department).

-Since 2022 Miceli is the chairman of the board of trustees of the Nuovo Teatro Verdi in Brindisi and founder and music director of the resident orchestra.
+In 2022-23 Stefano Miceli has been the chairman of the board of trustees of the Nuovo Teatro Verdi in Brindisi and founder and music director of the resident orchestra.

+In June 2023 Stefano Miceli was appointed Cavaliere dell'Ordine al Merito della Repubblica Italiana by the President of the Republic of Italy Sergio Mattarella.

-Miceli lives in New York City.
+Stefano Miceli lives in New York City.